fastlater/opendata-us-nij-rtcfc/README.md

 The Calls-for-service dataset and map is made available on the [National Institute of Justice Real-Time Crime Forecasting Challenge](http://nij.gov/funding/Pages/fy16-crime-forecasting-challenge.aspx).
 CFS records are being provided by the Portland Police Bureau (PPB) for the period of March 1, 2012 through February 28, 2017.

 ### Coverage Period
-The initial data release covered the March 2012 to July 2016 period.
+The current data release covers the March 2012 to September 2016 period.
 This project will be updated as new data is made available by NIJ for subsequent months.

-*The current version is up to August 2016*.

 ### Data Dictionary
 The CFS record definition is based on the structure and content as described on the NIJ of web site.
 Note that we have preserved the original field names and casing to ensure compatibility with existing code.

 <a name="odps"></a>
-## Open Data Packaging Process
+## Our Open Data Packaging Process
 We have packaged this data product in accordance to our open data vision and principles, which aims at maximizing usability by (1) liberating data from proprietary formats, (2) capturing knowledge around the data in compliance with international best practices and metadata standards, and (3) facilitating immediate reuse in popular data management environments.
 See our [Open Data Packaging Services](http://www.mtna.us/odps) description for further information.

 The following steps are taken to repackage and publish the data: